NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

 * There is a succinct, one-line summary of the function's purpose.
 It must one line.
 * (Optional) There is an paragraph elaborating on that summary.
-* There is a section list of parameters with the structure
+* There is a section listing input parameters, with the structure

   .. code-block :: none